 Course requests are shared with the students and their families early in the scheduling process.
 Students who have engaged in the course selection process should have a well planned schedule that does not require changes.
-A course can be added and/or dropped within the first full week of the class.
-At no point will a student be allowed to drop a class for a study hall/resource.
-Choose your courses carefully.
-Changes are only made for educational reasons and must follow the approved add/drop process.
+A course can be added and/or dropped within the first 5 days of classes.
+At no point will a student be allowed to drop a class and be below 6.5 credits for that school year.
+After the first 5 days, changes are only made for educational reasons.
+The following factors will be considered: